SargeyWargey/Homoothya/Story/Drafts/Chapter_12.md

 "You'll do more than try."
 He released my arm.
 "You'll succeed.
 Because he's depending on you after fifty years of silence."

 We sat together in the morning sun, two old men who had survived what should have killed us.
 Carlos had chosen to fight publicly.
-I had chosen to fight quietly, to document and witness and preserve.
+I had chosen to fight quietly, to document, witness, and preserve.

 Different paths.
 Same mission.